T.A.T.u.: 2012–2021: Aftermath with Volkova and Katina arguments

 On 27 September 2013, t.A.T.u. performed a concert in Kyiv, Ukraine.
 Shortly thereafter they wore their schoolgirls outfits from their first album again for a Snickers Japanese advertisement.
 Whilst in Japan they also performed "All the Things She Said" live in Tokyo.
+They also briefly reunited for a series of short concerts and television appearances in Russia between October and December 2013.

 The duo performed before the opening ceremony of the 2014 Winter Olympics Opening Ceremony in Sochi, along with piano virtuoso Denis Matsuev and opera soprano Anna Netrebko, who also performed the Olympic anthem.
 Media reports expressed confusion at this performance, given that there is a lack of LGBT rights in Russia, especially since the much politicized Russian law banning gay propaganda aimed at minors that is being used to promote family values.
 The ceremony's director, Konstantin Ernst, said t.A.T.u.'s "Not Gonna Get Us" was chosen because it's one of the few Russian pop songs that international viewers might recognize.

+Shortly after performing at the Olympics, the group announced a new single, "Lyubov v Kazhdom Mgnovenii" ("Love in Every Moment").
+The song features Russian rapper Ligalize and Canadian musician Mike Tompkins.

-On 17 February 2014, Katina posted a video message on her official YouTube channel stating that she would no longer be working with Julia and that t.A.T.u. was once again no longer a group.
+On 17 February 2014, Katina posted a video message on her official YouTube channel stating that she would no longer be working with Volkova and that t.A.T.u. was once again no longer a group.
 However, on 20 February, Volkova posted a video message saying that there is "no big reunion" but t.A.T.u. were having "joint projects".
 She also criticized Katina's "meaning" behind the video and confirmed that they would be shooting the video for the new single.
 On 5 March 2014, Volkova posted another video message on her official YouTube channel in response to Katina's video.
 She stated that despite "reasons of severe trepidation on the part of Lena about [Volkova] and [her] behavior," collaboration between the two was possible, referring to the release of their new single as well as their music video.